humdrumdev/humdrumdev/README.md

 - 👋 Hi, I’m @humdrumdev and that stands for boring development.
 - 🌱 I’m currently learning a bunch of stuff.
-I'll let you know when I want to contribute.
+Let me know when you want us to contribute.